LinuxForHealth/FHIR/docs/FHIRSearchConfiguration.md

 |-------------------------------|------------------|----------|
 |`fhirServer/searchParameterFilter`|Y|Y|

-In general, the configuration properties for a particular tenant are stored in the `<WLP_HOME>/wlp/usr/servers/fhir-server/config/<tenant-id>/fhir-server-config.json` file, where `<tenant-id>` refers to the tenant's “short name” or tenant id.
+In general, the configuration properties for a particular tenant are stored in the `<WLP_HOME>/wlp/usr/servers/fhir-server/config/<tenant-id>/fhir-server-config.json` file, where `<tenant-id>` refers to the tenant's "short name" or tenant id.
 The global configuration is considered to be associated with a tenant named `default`, so those properties are stored in the `<WLP_HOME>/wlp/usr/servers/fhir-server/config/default/fhir-server-config.json` file.
 Similarly, tenant-specific search parameters are found at `<WLP_HOME>/wlp/usr/servers/fhir-server/config/<tenant-id>/extension-search-parameters.json` whereas the global/default extension search parameters are at `<WLP_HOME>/wlp/usr/servers/fhir-server/config/default/extension-search-parameters.json`.
 Search parameters are handled like a single configuration property; providing a tenant-specific file will override the global/default extension search parameters.

 If you have any issues, open an issue with the IBM FHIR Server team.